+where $\delta_x(\cdot)$ denotes the Dirac delta function that models point mass at $x \in \mathbb{R}$, $\text{Beta}(z; a, b)$, $z \in (0, 1)$, denotes the Beta density function with shape parameters $a > 0$ and $b > 0$, and for identifiability we impose ordering of the means: $a_1(a_1 + b_1)^{-1} < a_2(a_2 + b_2)^{-1}$.
+This hidden Potts model captures the multimodal structure evident in the empirical histogram of sea-ice proportions (see Figure~\reffsupp{fig:sea_ice:histograms}).
+The inclusion of two Beta components allows flexible modeling of the continuous observations in $(0,1)$, which exhibit strong spatial dependence (see, e.g., Figure~\reffsupp{fig:sea_ice:predictions_and_Y}).
+Conditional simulation, which is required by our EM NBE (Algorithm~\ref{alg:neuralEM}) and for prediction at grid cells with missing pixels, can be done using MCMC, as described in Section~\reffsupp{sec:MCMCHiddenPotts}.

-We model these Arctic sea-ice data using the Ising model (i.e., the Potts model characterized by \eqref{eqn:Potts} with $Q = 2$) with states ``Ice'' and ``Not ice''.
-Recall that, at the critical value $\beta_c = \log(1 + \sqrt{Q}) \approx 0.881$, the Potts model undergoes a phase transition from disorder when $\beta < \beta_c$ to order when $\beta > \beta_c$.
-The images shown in Figure~\ref{fig:sea_ice:missing} indicate strong clustering, and one could therefore consider a prior with support $\beta > \beta_c$.
-However, to remain general, we adopt a noninformative prior, $\beta \sim \Unif{0}{1.5}$.
-Given the large data size, the computationally intractable model, and the complicated missingness mechanisms, our EM NBE (Algorithm~\ref{alg:neuralEM}) is well-suited for making inference in this application.
-We trained it using the same settings given in Section~\ref{sec:Potts}, with a total training time (including data simulation) of 24 minutes.
+In our hidden Potts model, the unknown parameters are $\vec{\theta} \equiv (\beta, a_1, a_2, b_1, b_2)^\tp$.
+We use a relatively uninformative prior for the spatial-dependence parameter $\beta > 0$, namely, $\beta \sim \Unif{0}{1.5}$.
+For the Beta shape parameters, we adopt the informative priors $a_1 \sim \Unif{2}{5}$, $b_1 \sim \Unif{2}{5}$, $a_2 \sim \Unif{2}{5}$, and $b_2 \sim \Unif{0}{1}$.
+Given the large data size, the computationally intractable model, and the complicated missingness mechanisms, our EM NBE (Algorithm~\ref{alg:neuralEM}) is well suited for inference in this application.
+We trained the NBE using the same settings given in Sections~\ref{sec:generalsetting} and~\ref{sec:Potts}, with a total training time (including data simulation) of 32 minutes.